High school student arrested in connection with fatal stabbing at Belmar Park in Lakewood

 Police are trying to determine if Orozco was also involved in this incident.

-He is currently being held at the Jefferson County Detention Center on suspicion of first-degree murder.
+He is currently being held at the Jefferson County Detention Center on suspicion of first-degree murder in connection with Sandvick's death.

 SUGGESTED VIDEOS | Local stories from 9NEWS